ghost-goblin/CySA/part1.md

       ```
 - Use of insecure functions
  - strcpy
-    + Used to copy the source string to the destination srting
+    + Used to copy the source string to the destination string
-    + If the buffer size of the destination string is smaller than the size of the source string which may cause a stack overflow
+    + A stack overflow is caised if the buffer size of the destination string is smaller than the size of the source string